Ixeuticus/Sankaku-Channel-Downloader/README.md

-## UPDATE: This app is will be built from scratch in the following months to fix all the issues.
+## UPDATE: This app will be built from scratch in the following months to fix all the issues.

 # NO LONGER IN DEVELOPMENT